-In the coming week, millions of people across the world will be donning any number of costumes (try this drinking game: every time you see a Donald Trump costume, drink!) and going to friends or coworkers’ parties to celebrate Halloween while ignoring the scores of sugar-hungry children wandering the streets outside.
+In the coming week, millions of people across the world will be donning any number of costumes and going to friends or coworkers’ parties to celebrate Halloween while ignoring the scores of sugar-hungry children wandering the streets outside.

-This probably sounds all well and good until you get to said party and realize that, in an effort to be an “adult,” (read: no more slutty Super Mario costume for you, buddy) you picked a reference too obscure for everyone to know and now all you get to do all night is talk about how the flak jacket and suit combo you’ve got on is a spot-on impression of Jared Kushner in the Middle East.
+This probably sounds all well and good until you get to said party and realize that, in an effort to be an “adult,” (read: no more slutty Super Mario costume for you, buddy) you picked a reference too obscure for everyone to know.
+(Which is why you should check out our easy Halloween costume ideas inspired by badass films.)

 With such a realization rapidly setting in, there’s only one real thing to do to pass the time (aside from yelling at kids to get off the lawn): drink!
-There are plenty of cocktails you could make, but if you’re going somewhere and you don’t know what the drinking sitch is going to be like, it’s best to come prepared.
-Wine is easy to carry, gets the job done and, if it’s red, it looks bloody appropriate.
+There are plenty of cocktails you could make (here’s a list), but if you’re going somewhere and you don’t know what the drinking sitch is going to be like, it’s best to come prepared.
+Wine is easy to carry, gets the job done and if it’s red, it looks bloody appropriate.

 Below, you’ll find four wines that you should be bringing to the next Halloween party you’re going to.